openwebdocs/mdn-bcd-collector/docs/update-bcd.md

 ## `add-new-bcd`

 As specifications update, new features may be added that BCD doesn't yet track.
-The goal of this script is to add missing features to BCD.
+This script utilizes `update-bcd` to add any missing features to BCD that are supported in at least one browser version.

+### Basic usage

 To add missing features, run the following command:

 ```sh
 npm run add-new-bcd